 Below is a very brief guide to each, with some of the most common commands highlighted.
 As with most apps, copy and paste via the mouse (highlight and middle mouse button with putty or exceed for instance) are available as well as internal copy and paste commands.

 nano (formerly pico) is probably the simplest standard editor and appears at first glance as most Windows text editors do - called with nano filename, if filename doesn't exist a blank page opens ready for composition, if filename does exist then the file is opened for editing.
-Unlike many console apps, pico can't be put to the background with CTRL Z. Start with nano -w filename to turn word wrap off
+Unlike many console apps, nano can't be put to the background with CTRL Z. Start with nano -w filename to turn word wrap off

 |Save||CTRL + o|